chrisluedtke/ACM-School-Placement/technical post.md

          * otherwise swap back
 ```

-Essentially, we start with a random placement, then try new placements and only keep placements that improve .
-It makes intuitive sense that if we do this for long enough, we will eventually find a much better placement than we started with.
-In fact, over thousands of iterations we hope that the algorithm will converge to a particular placement, which we are hoping is at the global minimum of the space defined by our loss function, i.e. the best possible placement.
+Essentially, we try various placements and only update our placements when we find a better alternative.
+If we do this for long enough, the algorithm will converge to a particular placement, which we hope is the global minimum of the space defined by our loss function (i.e. the best possible placement).
 Incidentally, this method was the one originally implemented in CYLA.

-While that all sounds great, the hill climbing algorithm actually suffers from a number of known problems.
-Let's start by exploring what I meant by "the space defined by our loss function."
-Specifically, this is the space of all possible team placements with the corresponding score.
-Hill climbing works great when the loss space has a single optimum, i.e. looks like this:
+Unfortunately, this is not often the case, as the hill climbing algorithm suffers from a deal-breaking restriction.

+To explain, let's start with what we mean by "the space defined by our loss function."
+This is the space of all possible team placements with the corresponding score.
+Hill climbing works well when the loss space has a single optimum, like this:

 ![Thanks Wikipedia!](imgs/Hill_climb_one_peak.png)

-However our loss space is quite different, as it is expansive with 2.1 x 10^12 combinations for 80 ACMs x 8 teams, and explodes exponentially as we add more ACMs and teams into the problem (at CYLA we have 31 teams and 300 ACMs).
-Furthermore, as we add complexity to the loss function by measuring more and more variables about the ACMs, this loss space becomes correspondingly multidimensional.
-Instead of being 3 dimensional and smooth, as pictured, our loss space has 11 dimensions has many, many peaks and troughs.
-If we were to picture a 3-dimensional equivalent it might look like:
+However our loss space is quite different.
+Instead of being 3-dimensional with a single peak, our loss space has 11 dimensions and many peaks and troughs.
+As we add complexity to the loss function by measuring more and more variables about the ACMs, this loss space becomes correspondingly multidimensional.
+If we were to picture a similarly complex 3-dimensional equivalent, it might look like this:

 ![Thanks MIT!](imgs/optimization.jpg)

-The tendency for the hill climbing algorithm in this space will be to converge to one of the many dips in the space, but not necessarily (not even likely) the lowest possible point.
+In such a complex space, the hill climbing algorithm  will tend to converge to one of the many dips, but not likely the lowest possible point.

 The simulated annealing algorithm offers a solution to the problem with just a slight adjustment to hill climbing.
-What we need is a strategy which can *explore a series of worse placements.*  The issue with hill climbing is that once it gets stuck in an area where *any swap leads to a worse placement*, then it has converged by its own rules.
-But in a method which would allow for explore worse placements, we could escape the lip of the small dip we got stuck in then potentially finding an even lower dip.
+What we need is a strategy which can *explore a series of worse placements*.
+While hill climbing gets stuck in areas where *any swap leads to a worse placement*, simulated annealing allows for worse placements.
+Therefore we can escape the lip of the small dip if we get stuck, and we can then potentially find an even lower point.

 Simulated annealing gets its name from metallurgy, where the annealing of metals involves heating them up and then slowly cooling to ultimately reduce the defects in the metal.
-Analogously, in simulated annealing we have the idea of "temperature" which corresponds to the probability that we'll accept a worse placement.
+Analogously, in our simulated annealing algorithm, there is a "temperature" component which corresponds to the probability that we will accept a worse placement.
 When the temperature is high, the algorithm is more likely to accept a placement which is worse than the one it is currently at.
-However, as the temperature cools over the course of the run, the algorithm becomes more conservative and eventually is just hill climbing.
+However, as the temperature "cools" over the course of the run, the algorithm becomes more conservative and less likely to accept a worse placement.
 We can adapt the algorithm from before to include these details:

 ```
   1. Randomly place ACMs onto teams